 - 1. All ratings in the MovieLens Dataset. - 2.
-All ratings of the ten most popular movies (movies which have gotten the most ratings). - 3.
+All ratings of the ten most popular movies (movies which have received the most ratings). - 3.
 All ratings of the ten best movies (movies with the highest average ratings). - 4.
-All ratings of movies from three genres of your choice (create three separate visualizations for this problem).
+All ratings of movies from three genres of your choice (create three separate visualizations).